jtkornel/wsugv_ros2/README.md

   * This allows visualizing the robot in RViz when operating (with a simplified geometry).
 * Launch scripts for the robot itself and supporting remote node: [wsugv_bringup package](https://github.com/jtkornel/wsugv_bringup)
   * Includes bringup script for nav2 and remote operation intended to run on a more powerful supporting computer
+  * Brings up lidar-based odometry for now
+* Workspace bringing the parts together, with some convenience scripts for fetching dependencies and building (which is what you are looking at now).
+### To be done
+* Improved sensor fusion for odometry
+  * IMU calibration.
+The default setup gives a lot of drift which is probably not unexpected.
+Both the on-chip calibration or some external toolbox could be options.
+  * Odometry from wheels
+  * Configuration of robot-localization toolbox for fusion
+* Nav2 behaviour tree for image capture ?
+* Some collision sensors closer to ground-level than the LIDAR

 ## Requirements for use
 * [Waveshare UGV Rover](https://www.waveshare.com/ugv-rover.htm) with installed Raspberry PI 4 or 5.